anna y lin

 How

-This was a project created with Kat Kitay.
+This was a project created in collaboration with Kat Kitay.

 The model was a modified version of a hand model that was 3D-printed, and lovingly spray-painted.
 The hardware was taken from an HP optical mouse, and fit into the back of the handhold mouse.